Murder of Alesha MacPhail: Abduction and murder

-On 1 July 2018, three days into her summer visit, MacPhail was put to bed in her room at her grandparents' seafront home with a Peppa Pig DVD playing.
-At around 23:00, McLachlan checked on the child and noticed that she was asleep.
+On 1 July 2018, three days into her summer visit, Alesha was put to bed in her room at her grandparents' seafront home with a Peppa Pig DVD playing.
+At around 11pm, McLachlan checked on her and noticed that she was asleep.
 The key was left in the front door, as was common in Rothesay.

-The same evening, 16 year-old Campbell invited fifteen friends to his house, where he became drunk.
-The party finished before midnight, but at 00:30 on 2 July, a friend returned and found Campbell in bed and "suicidal".
+The same evening, 16-year-old Campbell invited fifteen friends to his house, where he became drunk.
+The party finished before midnight, but at 12:30am on 2 July, a friend returned and found Campbell in bed and "suicidal".
 Campbell claimed, "I was quite upset as my mum had been arguing with me most of the night."
 The friend was "quite worried for him" and offered to stay over, but Campbell declined and said he was going to "get stoned".
 He sent messages to several people asking if they were available to sell him cannabis, including Robert MacPhail.
-At 01:47 and 01:48 he called McLachlan but received no response.
+At 1:47 and 1:48am, he called McLachlan but received no response.

-Intending to steal cannabis, Campbell left his house at 01:54 armed with a kitchen knife.
+Intending to steal cannabis, Campbell left his house at 1:54am armed with a kitchen knife.
 He entered the MacPhail property, roughly a five-minute walk away, where MacPhail's room was closest to the front door.
 When he found the sleeping girl, Campbell saw a "moment of opportunity", later claiming, "All I thought about was killing her once I saw her."
 He lifted a drowsy MacPhail from her bed, left the house without anyone noticing, and walked with her along the ocean shore.
 The child awoke in his arms during this walk and asked who he was; Campbell replied that he knew her father and was taking her home.
 He carried MacPhail to a secluded location then raped and murdered her.
 He threw his clothes into the sea, went home for a shower, then returned to the murder site to retrieve his phone.